-- 1) Compensation paid to Mr. Alex Guidi for his role as a director is reflected under the "Summary Compensation Table", above. - 2) The Company uses the Black-Scholes option-pricing model to calculate the fair value of option based awards.
+- Compensation paid to Mr. Alex Guidi for his role as Chairman and a director of the Company to provide services on strategic matters for the Company is reflected under the "Compensation of Executive Officers - Summary Compensation Table" above. - 2) The Company uses the Black-Scholes option-pricing model to calculate the fair value of option based awards.
 The model requires five key inputs: risk free interest rate, exercise price, market price at date of issue, expected life and expected volatility, all of which, other than the exercise price and market price, are estimated by management.
-For the purposes of the calculations in the table above, we relied on the following estimates: (a) risk free interest rate of 2.5%; (b) expected volatility of 75%; (c) expected life of five (5) years; and (d) expected dividend of Nil%.
-We selected the Black-Scholes model because it is widely used in estimating option based compensation values by Canadian public companies and has been consistently applied by the Company for valuing option based awards granted by the Company since the fiscal year ended March 31, 2002.
+For the purposes of the calculations in the table above, we relied on the following estimates: (a) risk free interest rate of 2.5%; (b) expected volatility of 75%; (c) expected life of 5 years; and (d) expected dividend of Nil%.
+We selected the Black-Scholes model because it is widely used in estimating option based compensation values by Canadian public companies and has been consistently applied by the Company for valuing option based awards granted by the Company since the fiscal year ended March 31, 2002. - 3) On November 5, 2014, Mr. Bertuzzi resigned as a director of the Company and was subsequently replaced by Dr. Douglas Ellenor on November 5, 2014.